 In particular, pay attention to:

-Service-level agreements (SLA): The SLA outlines what happens when things go wrong and your supplier's responsibility to remedy issues.
+Service-level agreements (SLA): The SLA outlines what happens when things go wrong and your supplier's responsibility for remedying issues.
 Pay close attention to SLA language and what protections are available as a buyer.

 Product bundling: Many times, software prices are constructed around the concept of bundled purchases.
-When considering a purchase, ask the rep to break out how the price is constructed, and to outline what software tools are included.
+When considering a purchase, ask the rep to explain how the price is constructed and outline what software tools are included.
 If the bundle rises above your feature requirements, negotiate to de-bundle the deal and right-size the price.

 How Vendr can help source, procure, and manage your software stack

-Using procurement management software to administer the software buying lifecycle can optimize the administration of your contract and supplier management process.
+Use procurement management software to administer the software buying lifecycle and optimize the administration of your contract and supplier management process.

 Vendr brings the most important components of software procurement together in one platform, including: